Skip to main content

 // From anywhere in the plugin

-$container = \WPECommerce\Core\Bootstrap::getInstance()->getContainer();
+$container = \WPECommerce\Core\Bootstrap::instance()->container();

-$service = $container->make(ProductService::class);
+$service = $container->resolve(ProductService::class);

 Theme Container

-Accessing via Helper
+Accessing via Helpers

-$bootstrap = flavor_app();
+$bootstrap = flavor_app(); // → Flavor_Bootstrap::instance()

 Best Practices